ambulantelab/gobilda/README.md

 ### Setup the permissions, udev rules, and pwm groups
 Before you can use the ros2 driver successfully, there are a number of permission and udev rules that need to be changed.
 #### 1. jetson-io.py
-We first need to set the pins 15 & 32 to on the dev kit's 40-pin expansion board to output PWM signals.
+We first need to set pins 15 & 32 to send pwm signals on the dev kit's 40-pin expansion board.
 Fortunately, NVIDIA provides a terminal tool for generating the required files.
-Run the following command:
+Run the following command (from any directory):
 ```bash
 sudo /opt/nvidia/jetson-io/jetson-io.py
 ```